joshpters/FizzBuzzMVC/README.md

 ## Installation

+This site is currently not live yet.

-To download and run locally, clone this repository and open index.html.
+However, to download and run locally, clone this repository and open index.html.

 ``` sourceCode
 git clone https://github.com/joshpters/FizzBuzzMVC